sfn-software/sfn-zig/README.md

 # sfn-zig

-Implementation in Zig language (incomplete, server only).
+L1 implementation in Zig language (incomplete, server only).
 Smallest in the world: requires just 4 Kb of RAM (+buffer).

 ![contrib/screenshot.png](contrib/screenshot.png)